2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 HOW DO I AVOID GETTING BLISTERS?

 I highly recommend double-layered socks (I love the brand Wright).
-They dramatically reduce friction and make a surprising difference.

 WILL I EARN THE CERTIFICATE?